Web-Pekados/node-http-vs-http2/README.md

 - All servers run on port 3003
 - Simple endpoint: `Math.pow(5, 10)` - calculation of 5^10
 - Testing performed locally to exclude network delays
+- Different parameters for HTTP/1.1 and HTTP/2 to optimize each protocol

 ### License